rhysseddon/Flags-Quiz-MS2-Project-/TESTING.md

 The website was tested for responsiveness on the following browsers:

-- Google chrome
+- Google Chrome
 - Safari
 - Microsoft Edge
 - Firefox

 ## Friends and family

-I requested some feedback from friends and family on the how website displays on there devices, so was tested on iphone 7, iphone 8, iphone 11, ipad and two laptop with computers one with chrome the other with safari, the website looked good on all of these screen sizes.
+I requested some feedback from friends and family on the how the website displays on their devices.
+It was thereby sucessfully tested on iPhone 7, iPhone 8, iPhone X, iPad, two makes of laptop computer and one desktop this covered Chrome, Microsoft Edge and Safari.

 ## Mobile Friendly Test

-- Passed the google mobile friendly test.
+- Passed the Google mobile friendly test.

 ![Image](assets/images/readme-images/mobile-friendly-test.png)

 ## User Story Testing Outcomes

-- User 1: "I am wanting to learn the flags of the world to improve my geography knowledge."
+- User 1: "I am wanting to learn the flags of the world to improve my geographical knowledge."

-The game is designed in a way to show the different flags to the user aswell as informing them of the answers when they do not know the answer, this will improve their knowledge of the flags of the world.
+The game is designed in a way to show the different flags to the user as well as informing them of the answers when they do not know the answer, this will improve their knowledge of the flags of the world.

 ![Image](assets/images/readme-images/incorrect-screenshot.png)